 Where you can take your dog in Portsmouth

-From 30 April to 30 September 2017, you won't be able to take your dogs on the beach between the Royal Marines statue and Southsea Castle.
-We'll be consulting on these dates during 2017, when the current control order expires.
+The major change from the previous dog controls is that from 30 April to 30 September, you won't be able to take your dogs on the foreshore between the Royal Marines statue and Southsea Castle.
+The same exclusion is in force at Hot Walls foreshore.

-The map below shows the areas of the city affected by Dog Control Orders.
+The map below shows the areas of the city affected by the Public Spaces Protection Order 2018.